OliverOakley/project_two/README.md

 ## Planning:
 ### Kanban Board:
 For planning purposes, I created a Kanban Board on Trello.
-You can find it [here.](https://trello.com/b/9rVOaiOL/prize-generator)
+The Kanban board is too large to fully demonstrate in these screenshots, and so you can find the completed board [here.](https://trello.com/b/9rVOaiOL/prize-generator)

 Here is a part of the initial version of the Kanban Board, before it is fully populated:
 ![kanban1](https://i.gyazo.com/4aac637eed4855dca13ecbc25baf7575.png)